ioccc-src/winner/faq.md

-when it's not (this might be enabled by `-Weverything` but it might not be; for more details on why we use `-Weverything` in Clang see the FAQ on "[`-Weverything`](#weverything)"), and it is not detrimental to your submission if you disable this).
+when it's not (this might be enabled by `-Weverything` but it might not be; for more details on why we use `-Weverything` in Clang see the FAQ on "[`-Weverything`](#weverything)"), and it is not detrimental to your submission if you disable this.
 This warning happens to be `-Wno-unsafe-buffer-usage`.

 So in short, no you should not worry about these as they are sometimes inevitable in obfuscated code and even non-obfuscated code.